 If you’ve been diagnosed with macular degeneration, it’s important to know how this sight-threatening eye disease progresses and what you can do to slow it down.
-Although there isn’t yet a cure, we at The Pacific Lasik & Cataract Surgery Center can prescribe specific formulations and provide treatments that could help you preserve your vision for years to come.
+Although there isn’t yet a cure, we at Pacific Eye Care can prescribe specific formulations and provide treatments that could help you preserve your vision for years to come.

 What Is Macular Degeneration?